fredhutchio/concepts_machine_learning/class1.md

 **[Nature Genetics Review:](https://www.nature.com/articles/nrg3920)** The field of machine learning includes the development and application of computer algorithms that improve with experience.

-**Common themes**
+While these definitions vary slightly there are a few common themes to pull out:

-* A kind of algorithm
+* ML is a kind of algorithm.
-  * A finite sequence of well-defined, computer-implementable instructions, typically to solve a class of problems or to perform a computation (Wikipedia)
+  * Algorithm - A finite sequence of well-defined, computer-implementable instructions, typically to solve a class of problems or to perform a computation (Wikipedia)
-  * Essentially a protocol for a computer
+   * Essentially it is a protocol for a computer
-* Incorporates data into a statistical model
+* ML incorporates data into a statistical model.
-* Improves with experience without human intervention
+* ML improves with experience without human intervention.

 ### Machine learning as code